 "Lived Experience" refers to direct personal experience relating to the primary subject matter addressed by the workgroup.
 Workgroups should partner with representatives of historically excluded communities and those who have been disproportionately impacted by policies, processes, and systems that the workgroup seeks to address.
-These people have the expertise and perspective necessary to determine what needs to change in our systems to achieve better outcomes.
+These community members have the expertise and perspective necessary to determine what needs to change in our systems to achieve better outcomes.

-Which perspectives meet the definition of "lived experience" will inherently depend on the subject matter and goal(s) of the workgroup.
-For example, if a workgroup that examines the experience of being unsheltered and utilizing services like emergency shelter, then those with "lived experience" are those who have utilized these services.
-If the primary focus is to study the experience of working in frontline homeless service provision, then it is the workers who have "lived experience."
-But if the primary focus is a bit broader, and the goals of the workgroup is examining how homeless services are being both utilized and delivered, then the definition of "lived experience" may include both recipients of services and the workers delivering the services.
-Policies regarding shelter beds for people who are homeless should include a diverse representation of people who have experiences are first-hand lived experience within the homeless shelter environment (see Best Practices Section).
+Exactly whose perspectives meet the definition of "lived experience" will depend on the topic and goal of the workgroup.
+For example, if a workgroup that examines housing instability or the impact of emergency shelters, then those with "lived experience" are those who have utilized emergency shelters or experienced being unhoused.
+If the focus is to understand challenges of employers who directly work with the unhoused community or at emergency shelters, then it is the employers who have "lived experience."
+But if the primary focus is a bit broader, and the goal of the workgroup is examining how services are being both utilized and delivered to those experiencing housing instability, then the definition of "lived experience" may include both recipients of services and the employees delivering the services.
+See the Community Engagement Toolkit for a deeper dive into the nuance of defining "lived experience."